The so-called recency effect refers to the impression people have of recent events and the final judgment they make based on that impression.

 However, many human resources departments in companies have this problem, indicating that this phenomenon is not an isolated case; it is quite common.
 It also shows that the mechanisms within the human resources departments of companies have issues and are somewhat irresponsible.

 The reason I remember these events so vividly is that they contain intense contradictions.
-The intense contradictions within can determine the future direction.
+The intense contradictions within them can determine the future direction.
 For example, in the first company, the recency effect was so obvious that it overlooked the efforts of colleagues who had worked hard for a long time, allowing those who were good at opportunism to gain the most benefits.
 Just think about what the final result will be.